Blackberry was founded in 1984 by Mike Lazaridis

 However a major modification of the OS platform, was done in 2013 based on QNX operating system which they called BlackBerry 10, meant to replace the original BlackBerry OS platform so it could compete with iOS and Android OS platforms that would in turn give Blackberry MobilePhone users the experience of modern smartphone operating systems.

-The very first rollout of the Blackberry 10 OS on a device was with the Blackberry Z10 on January 30, 2013, which was followed with the release of the BlackBerry Q10 SmartPhone.
 Both models consist of touch screens: the Z10 features an all-touch design and the Q10 combines a QWERTY keyboard with touchscreen features. |

 Blackberry Z10